CivicActions/style-guide/docs/styleguide/brand/logo.md

 Placing the truncated logo (CA) in a context where it would be confused with the state of California.

 ### Approved versions of the CivicActions logo
-Whenever possible, default to using our primary logo: a red CivicActions logotype on white background.
+Whenever possible, default to using our primary logo: a red CivicActions logotype that spells out the full name 'CivicActions' on a white background.
 There are many instances where the primary logo may not be the best representation of the brand, such as when applying the logo to a red background.
 In these cases, there are a handful of approved variations available.

 ![alt text](https://raw.githubusercontent.com/CivicActions/style-guide/master/docs/img/CA-full-RGB_original.png "Logo Title Text 1")